Skip to Main Content

 Content

 Librarians can cover whatever concepts you want that will fit within the time allotted.
 Concepts typically fall within the frames of the Framework for Information Literacy for Higher Education, which are below.
-These posters provide brief overviews of each concept.
+These posters in the Library Instruction guide provide brief overviews of each concept.

 • Authority is constructed and contextual